Seebohm Rowntree: First York study (1899)

 Rowntree investigated poverty in York, inspired by the work of his father Joseph Rowntree and the work of Charles Booth in London.
 He carried out a comprehensive survey into the living conditions of the poor in York during which investigators visited every working class household.
 This amounted to the detailed study of 11,560 families or 46,754 individuals.
 The results of this study were published in 1901 in his book Poverty, A Study of Town Life.

-In Rowntree's work, he surveyed rich families in York and drew a poverty line in terms of a minimum weekly sum of money "necessary to enable families... to secure the necessaries of a healthy life" (quoted in Coates and Silburn, 1970).
+In Rowntree's work, he surveyed working-class families in York and drew a poverty line in terms of a minimum weekly sum of money "necessary to enable families... to secure the necessaries of a healthy life" (quoted in Coates and Silburn, 1970).
 The money needed for this subsistence level of existence covered fuel and light, rent, food, clothing, household and personal items, adjusted according to family size.
 He determined this level using social scientific methods which had not been applied to the study of poverty before.
 For example, he consulted leading nutritionists of the period to discover the minimum calorific intake and nutritional balance necessary before people got ill or lost weight.
 He then surveyed the prices of food in York to find the cheapest prices in the area for purchasing the food required by this minimum diet and used this information to set his poverty line.

 According to this measure, 27.84 percent of the total population of York lived below the poverty line.
 This result corresponded with that from Charles Booth's study of poverty in London and so challenged the view, commonly held at the time, that abject poverty was a problem particular to London and was not widespread in the rest of Britain.
+Rowntree's (1901) statistics have since been challenged by other sociological researchers such as Gazeley and Newell (2000) who argued he "overestimated the needs of children relative to adults and did not allow for economies of scale", resulting in inflated measurement of primary poverty.